THE CHALLENGE

 The economic value of organoid-based screening

 Organoid technology changes the R&D cost curve.
-By enabling more accurate human-response testing in the preclinical phase, companies can fail fast and redirect investment earlier.
+By enabling more accurate human-response testing in the preclinical phase, companies can predict success or fail fast and (re)direct investment earlier.
 This might mean slightly higher preclinical costs, but preventing many of the expensive Phase II and III failures that consume the majority of R&D budgets.
-Across a portfolio, this shift delivers 30–40 % greater capital efficiency, translating to savings of $400 million or more per program, shorter development timelines, and higher confidence in clinical success.
+Across a portfolio, this shift delivers 30–40% greater capital efficiency, translating to savings of $400 million or more per program, shorter development timelines, and higher confidence in clinical success.

 learn more